ht://Dig Copyright © 1995-2004 The ht://Dig Group

 Please see the file COPYING for license information.

 The way htsearch performs it search and applies its ranking rules are fairly complicated.
 This is an attempt at explaining in global terms what goes on when htsearch searches.

-In both cases, each of the words in the list is now expanded using the search algorithms that were specified in the search_algorithm attribute.
+Each of the words in the list (but not within a phrase) is now expanded using the search algorithms that were specified in the search_algorithm attribute.
 For example, the endings algorithm will convert a word like "person" into "person or persons".
 In this fashion, all the specified algorithms are used on each of the words and the result is a new boolean expression.

 The next step is to perform database lookups on the words in the expression.
 The result of these lookups are then passed to the boolean expression parser.

 The boolean expression parser is a simple recursive descent

 parser with an operand stack.
 It knows how to deal with

 "not", "and", "or" and parenthesis.
 The result of the parser